kmpm/caddy-events-nats/README.md

 It publishes messages to a NATS server for Caddy events.

 __It is EXPERIMENTAL and subject to change__.
-This module might never stabelize.
+This module might never stabilize.

 > [!NOTE]
 > This is not an official repository of the